 It is always done with a medical indication.
-“No one can access treatment with Hyperbaric Oxygen if it has not been prescribed by a doctor before.
-The derivation as coadjuvant therapy can be done by a neurologist, a vascular surgeon, a traumatologist or a sports medicine specialist, but the treatment guidelines must only be prescribed by a specialist of a hyperbaric medicine unit, since each case requires a different number, frequency, and duration of the sessions “, explains Dr. Elías López, head of BioBarica in Madrid.
+“No one can access a treatment with Hyperbaric Oxygen if it has not been prescribed by a doctor before.
+The derivation as coadjuvant therapy can be done by a neurologist, a vascular surgeon, a traumatologist or a sports medicine specialist, but the treatment guidelines must only be prescribe by a specialist of a hyperbaric medicine unit, since each case requires a different number, frequency and duration of the sessions “, explains Dr. Elías López, head of BioBarica in Madrid.

-The oxygenation is done by the respiratory route.
+The oxygenation is done by respiratory route.
 Oxygen does not pass to the blood through the skin.
 Its absorption is done through the lungs while we breathe oxygen with a high concentration of purity.
 When increasing the pressure what we do is increase the diffusion of oxygen (more than 10 times), which means that more oxygen goes into the blood.

 It works for rehabilitation.
-As a coadjuvant treatment, hyperbaric oxygen is giving satisfactory results in the treatment of neurological problems, polytraumatisms, and sports injuries.
+As a coadjuvant treatment, hyperbaric oxygen is giving satisfactory results in the treatment of neurological problems, polytraumatisms and sports injuries.

 Hyperbaric chambers are universal access.
 Patients with reduced mobility have no problem when accessing to the Revitalair 430 hyperbaric chambers.